-CARE has created a supportive environment to safely practice and build on the necessary skills for improved social awareness and developing and sustaining friendships.
 Through the use of modeling, role playing, and game play, participants are introduced to a variety of social skills necessary for positive relationships with peers.

 The skills taught help establish and maintain meaningful relationships.
 Some examples of social skills targeted for interventions are:

 - Making eye contact

 - Initiating and responding to interactions with peers

 - Taking turns

 - Building friendships

 In our young adult groups, focus is on Social Skills in the Workforce and Dating & Relationship Skills.